Ted Ladd: Career

-Ladd was the Director of Ecosystems at WIMM Labs.
-Ladd was the platform evangelist for Palm Inc. to describe the future of handheld mobile technology.
+Ladd was the Director of Ecosystems at WIMM Labs, which was acquired by Google as the foundation for its WearOS, powering smart watches from dozens of international brands.
+Ladd was the platform evangelist and company spokesman for Palm Inc. to describe the future of handheld mobile technology.
 He was the VP of Business Development at HOMER energy, which was acquired by UL.
 He founded, led, secured funding, sold, or otherwise participated in several other startups.